 “It’s better to be a first-rate version of yourself than a second-rate version of someone else-“

-Even if you do think that someone else is amazing- learning from them and developing the best habits they have is not the same as pretending to be them.
+Even if you do think that someone else is fantastic- learning from them and developing the best habits they have is not the same as pretending to be them.

 Rather than feeling like you have to be a different person at work, get comfortable with who you are as a person, what your strengths are, what you value, and what value to bring to the team.
 Accept yourself for who you are and be honest with yourself and your colleagues.